-The Best Places to Camp in California (2023 Edition)
+The 12 Best Places to Camp in California

 The Best Places to Camp in California

-As someone who was born and raised in California, I’ve spent a good chunk of my life exploring this gorgeous state and some of my favorite memories include camping in some of the world’s prettiest campgrounds.
+As someone who was born and raised in California, I’ve spent a good chunk of my life exploring The Golden State and some of my favorite memories include camping in some of the world’s prettiest campgrounds.

 Joshua Tree National Park